 WordPress SEO Plugins

-Now SEO has a whole lot of different factors, and you should refer to a proper SEO checklist to make sure you cover everything.
+SEO has many different factors, and you should refer to a proper SEO checklist to ensure you cover everything.

-However for on-page technical SEO, there are a few key factors:
+However, for on-page and technical SEO, there are a few key factors:

 - Heading tags